RCRF/bloom_dewey/documentation/supabase.md

     SUPABASE_KEY=your_project_anon_public_key
     SUPABASE_WHITELIST_DOMAINS=rcrf.org,daylilyinformatics.com,wgrbtb.farm
     ```
-    > _note-1: when running the bloom installer for the first time, you will be prompted for these values and this file will be created for you.
-If no values are specified, then the file is made with no values set for each, and you can add them at a latter time. your proeject url will end in `.co`_

-    > _note-2: if the `SUPABASE_WHITELIST_DOMAINS` does not exist, or if it is set to '' or to `all`, no whitelist filtering will occur.
+    > _note-1: if the `SUPABASE_WHITELIST_DOMAINS` does not exist, or if it is set to '' or to `all`, no whitelist filtering will occur.
 If a `csv` string of domains, as seen above, is specified, logins are only allowed from those domains._

-    > _note-3: This .env file is read when the app is hard re-started, not auto restarts._
+    > _note-2: This .env file is read when the app is hard re-started, not auto restarts._

-1. Return to your project dashboard.
+6. Return to your project dashboard.
 There are lots of other settings you can tweak if you like, but the last thing we need to do is enable an auth provider.
 In this example, we will enable Google.
    - Click on the `Authentication` button on the far left side of the dashboard.
    - Click on the `Providers` button on the second tab in from the left.
    - Click on the `Google` button in the long list of providers ( only email should be enabled at this point).